atRealAAZ/atrealaaz.github.io/_posts/2024-09-17-simulating-a-society.md

 # Economy
 To start off with the economy.
 There will always be some natural growth.
+Of course this is not natural per se but due to people doing things in the economy, but to capture those effects we will make them part of the natural growth.
 We assume the average is 1%, and it can be higher or lower, probabilistically.
 In other words, it is a normal distribution with average 1 and standard deviation also 1.

 ```python